hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 - Steps are *uncorrelated*, i.e. consecutive steps don't know about each other.
-  If the walker likes to follow one step with another in the same direction, then steps will tend line up, even though there is no preferred direction.
+  If the walker likes to follow one step with another in the same direction, then steps will tend line up, even if there is no preferred direction.

 You can play with these conditions for a simple example in Exercise 12.